dhineshkaran/DevopsNotes/README.md

 # Devops Notes
-Choose branches for different devops tools and Notes hi
+Choose branches for different devops tools and Notes.